-A Lincolnshire Police spokesperson said:
+A spokesperson for Lincolnshire Police said:

 “This case represents the first UK conviction and sentencing for attempting to make a firearm using a 3D printer.
 Our priority throughout was to protect the public, and the swift, coordinated response of multiple teams ensured that dangerous weapons never made it onto the streets.”